 During this phase, practitioners were invited to participate in a pathway mapping activity to visually represent the pathways in their area.
 When discussing the pathway, practitioners tended to focus on the problems they faced when discharging an older person from acute care.
 This provided insight into many pathways and processes across Scotland and the challenges associated with ensuring a positive experience.

 A number of practitioners, working across all three sectors, were involved in this process.
 This led to a number of varying perceptions of the problems within the pathway and the associated causes.
 This made synthesising the practitioners’ overviews difficult.
 As a result, the maps are not meant to represent what the ideal pathway should look like but rather they simply offer a high level view of what older people may experience when discharged from hospital in Scotland and the challenges associated with ensuring older people are discharged through a positive pathway.

 During this phase a summative literature review of the key problems and solutions, and a list of key resources for further reading was also established.

-An overview of this phase of the project, alongside thoughts and insights on the project from Peter Macleod (Director of Social Work at Renfrewshire Council and newly-appointed Chair of the Iriss Board), can be found in a special episode of Iriss.FM.
+An overview of this phase of the project, alongside thoughts and insights on the project from Peter Macleod (Director of Social Work at Renfrewshire Council and newly-appointed Chair of the Iriss Board), can be found in a special Hospital to Home episode of Iriss.fm.

 The information gathered during the first phase of the project identified the four most common pathways for older people when they leave hospital: